 NI products are deployed by 10,000s of customers underground, undersea, on ground, in the sky, on every continent, in every environment, on Earth.
 You do not achieve this without having the quality, reliability, robustness and ruggedness such requires.
 We have an extensive case study library available online where our customers discuss the benefits of using NI products from both the technical and business impact aspects.
 Customers use NI products for the most critical and demanding applications.

-Every year, several thousand NI customers and partners converge at NI Week in Austin, Texas to learn about, expand their knowledge and network with each other.
-NI Week brings together the brightest minds in engineering and science.
+Every year, several thousand NI customers and partners converge at NI's annual user conference, now called NI Connect, to learn about, expand their knowledge and network with each other.
+NI Connect brings together the brightest minds in engineering and science.
 More than 3,000 innovators representing a wide spectrum of industries, from automotive and telecommunications to robotics and energy, will discover the latest technology to accelerate productivity for software-defined systems in test, measurement, and control.
-NIWeek is the ultimate learning environment that gives you the tools and knowledge to develop your applications faster, smarter, and more cost-efficiently.
-Choose from more than 200 interactive technical sessions, case study presentations, and panel discussions for beginners and advanced developers to learn how to optimize efficiency and performance.
-Attend hands-on workshops and create real-world applications.
-Learn how you can implement advanced technology for industrial design, measurement, and control and discover emerging trends in science and industry.
+NI Connect is the ultimate learning environment that gives you the tools and knowledge to develop your applications faster, smarter, and more cost-efficiently.